Skip to Content

 Non-Permanent Resident Alien FHA Loans

-Most non-permanent residents must have a social security number and an Employment Authorization Document (EAD, also known as Form I-766) from the U.S. Citizenship and Immigration Services (USCIS).
-This applies to DACA recipients as well.
+Prior to the change, most non-permanent residents needed a social security number and an Employment Authorization Document (EAD, also known as Form I-766) from the U.S. Citizenship and Immigration Services (USCIS).

 Lenders Require a U.S. Credit Score